-Are You Worth More Dead or Alive?
+Are You Worth More Dead than Alive?

 Insurance